 Bitcoin is the world’s first cryptocurrency that paved the way for the multi-trillion dollar crypto market we can trade and invest in today.

-Read on to learn everything you need to know to get started with Bitcoin, from using it to make payments to adding it to your investment portfolio.
+Read on to learn everything a trader needs to know to get started with Bitcoin, from using it to make payments and adding it to their investment portfolio.

 Bitcoin is a peer-to-peer digital payment system that was launched by a pseudonymous developer called Satoshi Nakamoto in 2009.